yasukotelin/fedit/README.md

 # fedit

-fedit renames the files📝 in the specified directory📁.
+fedit renames the files統 in the specified directory刀.
 And you can edit with favorite editor, for example vim, emacs, notepad and gedit.

 If you takes time with rename tasks, recommend this.